+This document (retitled from Admission Policy) covers entry to Reception year 2025-26.
 Welwyn St Mary's Primary School is a Church of England Primary School within the Diocese of St Albans.
-The Governing Body of the School is the Admission Authority and will admit up to the Planned Admission Number (PAN) of 60 children into Reception.
+The Governing Body of the School is the Admission Authority and will admit up to the Published Admission Number (PAN) of 60 children into Reception.
 The Governing Body is required to abide by the maximum limits in Early Years Foundation Stages (EYFS) and Key Stage 1 (KS1) classes, of 30 pupils per class.
 The Governors consider that the School should serve the village of Welwyn first and foremost, whilst continuing as a family and church school.
-Please note that the information in this policy is correct for the year stated.
+Please note that the information in this document is correct for the year stated.